HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ##### `fetch`

-Preload may also be used to initiate a request to retrieve data which you know is critical to the rendering of the page, such as a JSON response or stream.
+Preload may be used to initiate a request to retrieve data which you know is critical to the rendering of the page, such as a JSON response or stream.

 ##### `image`

-Preloading images may be helpful in improving the LCP score when the image is not included in the initial HTML, such as a CSS `background-image`.
+Preloading images may help improve the LCP score when the image is not included in the initial HTML, such as a CSS `background-image`.

 #### The `crossorigin` attribute